Patient Education · April 2026

 By Dr. Harmeet Gill, FRCSC, ASOPRS · EyeFACE Institute, Toronto · 9 min read

-Important: EyeFACE does not offer dermal filler.
+Important: EyeFACE does not offer dermal filler

-EyeFACE Advanced Skin™ focuses on energy-based treatments and neuromodulators — not filler.
+EyeFACE Advanced Skin Care focuses on energy-based treatments and neuromodulators — not filler.
 This article provides an honest clinical comparison so patients can make an informed decision.
 Patients seeking filler should be evaluated by an appropriate provider.
-Patients with structural bags or fat herniation often need surgical planning for a more durable contour change.
+Patients with structural bags or fat herniation will almost always achieve better long-term results with surgery.

 The Fundamental Difference